It’s the most itchiest time of year!

 For getting rid of fleas and ticks the natural way for cats, try adding nutritional yeast to their fresh food and brushing them regularly.

 You can give cats a few pieces of minced garlic, but, they might really prefer nutritional yeast.
 Just a light sprinkle of this on their food will help build an unappetizing barrier between your cat and the pests!
 Nutritional yeast is loaded with B vitamins and help the body repel those pests.
 And most animals love the flavor, especially cats.

-If your animal’s not a fan of the raw garlic, try yeast and garlic wafers.
+If your animal’s not a fan of the raw garlic, try yeast and garlic wafers that are available from different companies.
 They have B vitamins, yeast, and a sulphur smell to ward of pests.

 Flower essences can support your pets' energetics against invasion.

-Additionally, a few drops of beneficial flower essences in your pet’s water will further build immunity.
-I personally like to add Flea Free and Golden Armor to help with that subtle energy.
-Since we are mostly made of energy and a few other pieces of physical substance (Really – our bodies are actually not very dense – according to Quantum physicists!), it’s always good to address any physical issue, in this case the attraction of fleas and ticks, at the energetic level.
+A few drops of the correct Flower Essences in your pet’s water will further build immunity.
+I personally like Flea Free added to Golden Armor to help with that subtle energy.
+Since we are mostly made of energy and a few other pieces of physical substance (really - our bodies are actually not very dense - according to Quantum physicists!), it’s always good to address any physical issue, at the energetic level first.
 The flower essences help guard and repel the insects but must be used daily and ongoing to help build resistance.
 And again, this is non-toxic!

 In addition to home remedies to get rid of fleas on your dog or cat, you’ll want to break out the flea comb!

-If you find any nasty little bugs clinging your pet, you’ll be able to pull them off and drown them in water with a little dish soap.
+If you find any nasty little bugs clinging your pet, you’ll be able to pull them off and drown them in a bowl of water with a drop of dish soap.

-A good detox bath with hot water, natural soap, and a vinegar rinse will further soothe the skin of your animals and wash away any appetizing bits of broken flesh tempting the vampiric pests.
+A good Detox Bath organic natural soap, and a vinegar rinse will further soothe the skin of your animals and wash away any appetizing bits of broken flesh tempting the vampiric pests.